Direction

 Inês Bogéa

-Inês Bogéa holds a PhD in Arts and works at the intersection of dance, education, and cultural management.
-A dancer, documentary filmmaker, writer, speaker, and professor, she is recognized as a multifaceted leader in dance and education, with extensive experience in the management, creation, and implementation of cultural, social, and educational projects of major impact.
+Inês Bogéa holds a PhD in Arts and is currently a postdoctoral researcher, working at the intersection of dance, education, and cultural management.
+A dancer, documentary filmmaker, writer, speaker, and professor, she is recognized as a multifaceted leader in dance and education, with extensive experience in the management, creation, and implementation of impactful cultural, social, and educational projects.

 Co-Artistic Direction